 SPECIALIZING IN PRIVATE CUSTOM STUDENT TOURS FOR OVER TWO DECADES | CALL FOR A CUSTOM QUOTE (800) 896-3858

-In the late 1800s and early 1900s, considerable number of French Canadians moved to the New England region.
+In the late 1800s and early 1900s, a considerable number of French Canadians moved to the New England region.
 These French-speaking people settled in groups and managed to maintain aspects of their language and culture.
 While many settled in states sharing a border with Canada, like Maine, New Hampshire and Vermont, there are concentrations here and there in Rhode Island, Massachusetts and Connecticut.
 The town of Woonsocket, RI, in particular had a strong Quebecois presence, which students can experience by visiting the magnificent St. Ann's Church and touring the Museum of Work and Culture.

 3 DAYS/2 NIGHTS